-The Simpson Centre remains neutral throughout its research process and in its research outputs.
+The Simpson Centre is neutral in its research process and outputs.
 We connect researchers, everyday people, industry stakeholders and government actors to scientific issues critical to the future of Canada’s agricultural and food system.

-As a Knowledge Broker, the Simpson Centre aims to:
+As a knowledge broker, the Simpson Centre aims to:

 Learn more about the Simpson Centre’s research and impacts in our Annual Report.